surma/surma.dev/content/things/rust-to-webassembly.md

 strip = true
 ```

 This will cause `rustc` to strip all custom sections, including the one that provides function names.
 This can be undesirable at times because now the output of `twiggy` will just say `code[0]` or similar for a function.
-If you want to keep function names around, we can use a specifc strip mode:
+If you want to keep function names around, we can use a specific strip mode:

 |||codediff|toml
   [profile.release]